 Sukup Global Food Security Award

 Maier is an ABE professor and director of the Consortium for Innovation in Post-Harvest Loss and Food Waste Reduction.
 He has visiting faculty appointments at three universities in Africa.
-He is faculty adviser and mentor to the Iowa State Engineers Without Borders student chapter which is building a new clinic in Northern Ghana.
+He is faculty advisor and mentor to the Iowa State Engineers Without Borders student chapter which is building a new clinic in Northern Ghana.
 Maier is responsible for leading an internationally-recognized research and outreach program in post-harvest engineering and technology applied to grain and feed operations and processing.
 He also leads international outreach of the Iowa Grain Quality Initiative, which focuses in enhancing the market preference, consumption, and utilization of Iowa and U.S. corn, soybeans and their value-added products for the global grain and feed industry.

 His current research involves value-added processing of crops and products.
 His Consortium initiative has enhanced the national and international reputation of Iowa State as a leader in the fight against global food and nutrition insecurity.